vivek-bsn/CheckDBConnectivity/README.md

 # CheckDBConnectivity
-1. Create the following sample table in the database CREATE TABLE dbo.tblSample
+1. Create the following sample table in the database

+      CREATE TABLE dbo.tblSample
       (
       Name VARCHAR(50) NOT NULL,
       LastUpdatedDate DATETIME DEFAULT GETUTCDATE()
       )

-   We will be doing insert and select on the above table If you want to use your own table, then change the select and insert queries in #6 below.
+      We will be doing insert and select on the above table.
+If you want to use your own table, then change the select and insert queries in #7 below.
 2. Now, go to the WebJobs section under the App Service

  <img width="574" alt="image" src="https://user-images.githubusercontent.com/79462763/162824342-5904369a-9e4a-4ce0-bf67-ad723cc5bdf8.png">